hydroflame521/StateFarmClient/README.md

 # [](#adblocking)Adblocking
 > Advertisments are quite a nuisance in Shell Shockers, and BWD even added Adblock punishments (5 seconds extra waiting time).
 Luckily, there are multiple methods to remove ads in Shell Shockers reliably and quickly.

-> This is unspecific to StateFarm Client but is here as a helpful tip for user experience improvement.
+> This is unspecific to StateFarm Client but is here as a helpful tip for general user experience improvement.

 **Procedure:**
 1. Install [Ublock Orgin](https://ublockorigin.com/) -  the best blocker.
 (Note that you should install "[Ublock Origin](https://ublockorigin.com/)" and not "Ublock" they are different.)